 Hate Crime reporting site, bringing together the local community and agencies working together for a safer place for all to live, work and socialise including the LGB&T and minority ethnic and faith communities.
 Run by South Yorkshire Police

 Share Instead Housing Co-op is a small housing co-op in Sharrow.
 They live communally, co-operatively, strive to live sustainably, share food and cooking and are a vegetarian household.
 They are all involved in various community projects locally and are working for peace and social change as part of the Radical Routes network.
+They are looking for a new member, there is one space at present (summer 2014).
+If you are interested in finding out more please get in contact.

 You don't need to spend money on tools to decorate your house, collective ownership is better.
 This project is for anyone in the Sharrow area.
 To borrow tools (or to donate tools, you can still use them at any time) call 07704 507046 or email firstname.lastname@example.org